 Continue reading Minecraft at Dunoon Primary!

-Kodu is a game application developed by Microsoft to introduce young people to computer games design.
-The visual programming language allows students to design and build 3 dimensional games.
-Kodu helps young people to learn the core concepts of computer science through a project approach which includes narrative writing, design and maths and programming skills.
+Kodu is an application developed by Microsoft which introduces young people to computer games design.
+The visual programming language allows students to design and build three-dimensional games.
+Kodu helps young people to learn the core concepts of computer science through a project approach which includes narrative writing, design, maths and programming skills.

 I am delighted to be taking forward the role of Acting Head of Education in Argyll and Bute.
 As many of you know I have spent all of my educational career in Argyll and Bute and am strongly committed to ensuring our young people get the best opportunities they can.
 I came into Education as a Primary Teacher in 1982 wanting to make a difference for the young people in my class.
 My focus today is the same only it is now about making a difference for all of the young people in Argyll and Bute.